acsone/setuptools-odoo/README.rst

    The `-e` option has the huge advantage of letting `pip freeze` produce meaningful output.

-For Odoo 10, simply run Odoo normally with the ``odoo`` command.
+For Odoo 10 or 11, simply run Odoo normally with the ``odoo`` command.
 The addons-path will be automatically populated with all places providing odoo addons installed with this method.